mszep/pandoc_resume/resume.md

 ### Sun Life (Maxwell Health) - Boston, MA
 **Associate Director, Senior Infrastructure Engineer**; 1/2019 — Present

-As team lead for the infrastructure team, I work with the other engineering teams to advise on architecture and platform decisions, and provide direction to the infrastructure team.

-  * Ensure the infrastructure team provides well documented, well maintained, highly available services that ease developer pain
+As the technical lead for the infrastructure team, I worked with engineering teams to advise on platform and architecture decisions.
+With the infrastructure team, I acted as a technical resource and mentor, helping the team maintain our internal services and the build pipeline.
+Our team provided well documented, maintainable, and highly available services, following our revised production readiness process that for all of the Maxwell Health engineering teams.
-  * Maintain a standardized deployment pipeline built with github actions, docker, and helm and multiple Kubernetes environments
-  * Make proper technical choices based on business needs
-  * Create a production readiness review document to standardize monitoring, logging, metrics, and process for deploying and maintaining services

 ### Maxwell Health - Boston, MA
 **Infrastructure Engineer**; 8/2016 — 1/2019

 As a senior member of the infrastructure team, I led some of our long term infrastructure projects and was responsible for platform and service stability.

-  * Led project to use Terraform to manage infrastructure on AWS, allowing for disaster recovery and easier deployment
-  * Designed event message store using Elasticsearch and Logstash
-  * Redesigned MongoDB deployment for rapid, automated recovery of lost nodes
-  * Migrated services from legacy systems into Kubernetes
-  * Deployed new services in Docker onto Kubernetes using helm
-  * Maintained highly available SaaS application in a 24x7 environment
+Moved infrastructure to terraform, improving service deployment time and allowing for faster disaster recovery.
+Designed event message store backed by Elasticsearch and Logstash.
+Migrated services from Elastic Beanstalk to kubernetes using helm and a standardized build pipeline.

 ### Curriculum Associates - Billerica, MA
 **Senior Operations Engineer**; 5/2016 — 8/2016

-  * Designed a scalable, easily deployable, centralized log management and processing system using Terraform, Puppet, Logstash, Elasticsearch, and Kibana on Amazon Web Services.
+Designed a scalable, easily deployable, centralized log management and processing system using Terraform, Puppet, Logstash, Elasticsearch, and Kibana on Amazon Web Services.

 ### Acquia - Boston, MA
 **Site Reliability Engineer**; 8/2014 — 5/2016

-  * Developed tools for auditing and automation
-  * Maintained high availability infrastructure for customer sites and ensured uptime during high traffic events
-  * Dedicated operations resource for large enterprise customer
-  * Ensured site availability during some of the world's largest events: The Olympics, The Superbowl, and more.
-  * Functioned as a technical and strategic contact and partner
-  * Worked in a high-touch relationship with the customer, including regular calls and on-site visits
-  * Improved platform monitoring and create auditing tools to improve stability
-  * Built tooling to use metrics to provide proactive notifications of pending issues before they occur
+At Acquia, I spent my time between acting as a dedicated resource for a large customer, ensuring site availability during some of the world's largest events, including the Olympics, the Super Bowl, and more.
+Working as a strategic contact and partner, I had regular calls and on-site visits to ensure site availability and performance was maintained at a high level, during standard operations and high traffic events.
+I used this experience to develop auditing and automation tools, to lower our mean time to resolve customer issues, as well as predict and address them before they occur.

 **Senior Cloud Systems Engineer**; 7/2013 — 8/2014

-  * Manage and maintain 13,000+ Linux Systems on Amazon EC2.
-  * Assist in the redesign of the monitoring system to accommodate 10,000+ systems and 300,000+ services
-  * Develop command-line tool for automating ticket creation in ZenDesk
-  * Create a standardized development environment using Vagrant
-  * Maintain Highly Available LAMP infrastructure for Acquia Hosting
-  * Troubleshoot, maintain and create configuration files for Varnish
+As an engineer at Acquia, I helped maintain a fleet of 13,000+ systems on EC2, and helped redesign the monitoring system to accommodate thousands of simultaneous checks.
+I developed tooling to streaming the creation of support tickets from the operations team, improving site stability for customers.
+I created a standardized development environment using Vagrant to enable consistent local testing.

 ### PlumChoice - Lowell, MA
 **Linux Systems Administrator**; 10/2011 — 7/2013

-  * Centralized management configuration and security updates for Red Hat, CentOS, and Ubuntu Servers
-  * Architected system and network monitoring across multiple sites worldwide
-  * Used Nagios, Icinga, Splunk, Logstash, rrdtool, and others for performance and monitoring
-  * Wrote scripts using bash/perl/python for system tasks and monitoring
-  * Configured and deployed Linux and Windows systems, both physical and virtual (VMWare ESX & VCenter)
-  * Acted as company Security Administrator, responsible for parts of PCI-DSS compliance, assist in writing policies, review all security incidents
+As a Systems Administrator at PlumChoice I brought all linux systems under centralized configuration management and ensure they were always fully patched.
+I architected our system and network monitoring, across sites worldwide, using Nagios/Icinga, Logstash, Splunk, and custom scripts for system tasks and monitoring.
+I was responsible for deploying and managing linux and Windows systems, both virtual (VMWare ESX & VCenter) and bare-metal.
+Configured and maintained our web application firewall and load balancers for our core applications.
+I acted as our company Security Administrator, responsible for parts of PCI-DSS compliance, policies, and reviewing security incidents.

 **IT Infrastructure Consultant**; 2/2011 — 10/2011

-  * Created PC cloning and imaging solution using Clonezilla and DRBL
-  * Assisted in the design and implementation of escalation procedures for operations to development
+Created a PC cloning and imaging solution for the rapid deployment of employee systems using Clonezilla and DRBL.
+Assisted in the design and implementation of escalation procedures for operations to development.
+Took over as sole Linux systems administrator and became a full-time employee.

 ### Sophos - Burlington, MA
 **Technical Support Engineer**; 7/2010 — 1/2011

-  * Developed support tools and procedures for new products
-  * Worked to discover and resolve bugs and defects
-  * Completed a variety of testing to recreate and resolve customer issues
+Developed tools and recreated customer issues in test environments to aid in bug and defect discovery.
+Acted as liaison between customer and dev team.
-  * Implemented enterprise-level software solutions in many environments from extremely large (20,000+) to single workstations.
+Implemented software in environments from single user to large enterprises.

 ### Constant Contact - Waltham, MA
 **Tier II Technical Support**; 05/2008 – 06/2009

-  * Assisted QA and engineering by testing products before live release
-  * Handled technical escalations submitted by Tier I customer support
-  * Created training material and provided instruction in a classroom environment
+Handled technical escalations for complex problems.
+Assisted engineering with user acceptance testing.
+Aided mail operations team in resolving deliverability issues.
+Created training material and provided instruction in a classroom environment.
+Created web-based internal tool for viewing current issues and troubleshooting steps.
-  * Assisted mail operations and deliverability team in resolving issues and delivery problems
-  * Created web-based interface for support to view current issues and troubleshooting steps

 ### Larry's Comics - Lowell, MA
 **IT/Webmaster/Graphic Design/Manager**; 06/1999 – 06/2012

-  * Provided all levels of IT/helpdesk support
-  * Web server configuration and maintenance.
-Web design and online storefront programming.
-  * Created and managed customer Access database for marketing
-  * Managed day-to-day store operations, managed a small team of employees
+Provided all levels of IT helpdesk support.
+Maintained web hosting.
+Designed and maintained online storefront and website.
+Managed customer database for marketing.
+Managed day-to-day store operations and managed a team of employees.

 Education
 ---------